aws-samples/amazon-bedrock-industry-use-cases/README.md

 ## Contributing

 We welcome community contributions!
+The goal is to keep this sample as a collaborative source-of-truth repository for builders and developers that have industry specific use cases that they have built out on Amazon Bedrock and want to share with the open-source community.
+The team is constantly building new genAI applications and always looking to push new demos out to automate daily tasks with Amazon Bedrock.

+For any specific questions on how to contribute, please contact puniomp@amazon.com and armdiazg@amazon.com.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Security